anthonyzorilla/tsr/wp-content/plugins/advanced-page-visit-counter/README.txt

 4. Screenshot 4
 5. Screenshot 5
 6. Screenshot 6
+7. Screenshot 7
+8. Screenshot 8
+9. Screenshot 9

 == Frequently Asked Questions ==

-= Is this plugin works with latest WordPress 5.2 versions? = Yes, It is compatible with latest WordPress versions 4.1+
+= Is this plugin works with latest WordPress 5.4.1 versions? = Yes, It is compatible with latest WordPress versions 4.1+

 = Is it compatible with other 3rd party plugins and themes? =